Questions and Recommendations

 Toggle ItemQ: How will users authenticate?

-A: For most of 2026, the authentication screen presented to the user will be the CAS login screen.
+A: During 2026, the authentication screen presented to the user will be the CAS login screen.
 Okta federates logins to CAS, so the user experience of logging in won't change.
-Toward the end of 2026, we will switch to using Okta's login screen.
+During the first half of 2027, we will switch to using Okta's login screen.

 -